Raj3028/Students-Record-Management-System/README.md

 already exists in the database then include the marks in existing marks.
 - otherwise, Return response  message This Student is not exist with this Subject.
 You have to create first.create a new student record.
-- For example, You have a current record in the database -Name   -Subject  -Marks
+- For example, You have a current record in the database -Name :  Jhon
+-Subject : Maths
-  Jhon    Maths       75
+-Marks : 75